31 Altitude Definitions & Measurement

 (17)

-Remember that the unit of feet (ft) is used universally in all of aviation, and most altimeters are calibrated in feet.
+Remember that the unit of feet (ft) is used universally in aviation, and most altimeters are calibrated in feet.
 If required, the altimeter reading can be converted from feet to meters (m) by multiplying by 0.3048.

 The measurement pressure altitude using the altimeter will also be subject to static position (SPE) errors and mechanical errors (instrument error correction or IEC), both of which need to be obtained from calibrations.
-The SPE error is obtained in the same manner as for the airspeed indicator (ASI), where the true static pressure is measured well behind the aircraft during flight testing using a trailing cone apparatus.
-The SPE error, , as it affects the true value of pressure altitude must be mapped out over the entire operating envelope of the aircraft.
-Likewise with the IEC, the altimeter must be calibrated against a reference altimeter in an evacuated chamber to get
+The SPE error is obtained similarly to the airspeed indicator (ASI), where the true static pressure is measured well behind the aircraft during flight testing using a trailing cone apparatus, an example being shown in the figure below.
+The SPE altitude error, , as it affects the true pressure altitude value, must be mapped out over the entire operating envelope of the aircraft.

 The corrected pressure altitude is then